erikdrozina/ITS-Kennedy-Projects/index.md

 ### **Files**

-All the files can be found in the [Github repo](https://github.com/erikdrozina/ITS-Kennedy-Projects/tree/master/ProjectWork) or in the release section ready to use.
+All the files can be found on the [Github](https://github.com/erikdrozina/ITS-Kennedy-Projects/releases) or in the release section ready to use.

 ### **Introduction**